-- Common requirements for steel coatings and durability, and fasteners. - Quality for inspection and testing of systems, and submissions - Site preparation for service trenches. - Site stormwater drainage for site drainage generally. - Roofing, for roof plumbing. - Tile finishes, for waterproofing of wet areas. - Painting, for priming steel or iron before installation and exposed piping required to be painted.
+- Common requirements for steel coatings and durability, and fasteners. - Quality for inspection and testing of systems, and submissions. - Site preparation for service trenches. - Site stormwater drainage for site drainage generally. - Roofing, for roof plumbing and rainwater tank and stand. - Tile finishes, for waterproofing of wet areas. - Painting, for priming steel or iron before installation and exposed piping required to be painted.